Map Ink Blog

 LOVING: kellyn walker

 One night, while laying in bed perusing graphic design on Pinterest, (a favorite pre-bedtime activity), I came across the work of graphic designer Kellyn Walker.
 I was so inspired!
 I’ve been killing my creative block by incorporating more handmade elements, scanned objects and collage-ness to my patterns and designs.
-She does it so very well.
-Check out her very inspiring Pinterest boards.

-Read More
+Read more

 The Top 6 movies for creatives